iamstarkov/fp-js-workshop/02-practical-intro.md

 ## Curry, (from the inside)

-For those, who are curious:
+For those, who are curious
+And for the reference

 ```javascript
 const curry = fn => // takes function